Salary: See Position Description

-Due to COVID-19, most of College of Marin's operations and all instruction are taking place remotely until further notice, with the exception of positions deemed essential.
-The Police Officer position is considered an essential position and duties will be performed on the Kentfield and/or Indian Valley (Novato) campus.
+Due to COVID-19, most of College of Marin's operations and all instruction are taking place remotely, with the exception of positions deemed essential.
+The Lead Gardener position is considered an essential position and duties will be performed on the Kentfield and/or Indian Valley (Novato) campus.
 Applicants should be prepared, however, that if selected to interview for a position at the College, all interviews will be held remotely.

 All application materials must be received by the Priority Screening Date in order to be considered during the initial screening.
 Applications received after this date may be considered thereafter at the discretion of the college until the position is filled.

 Under the direction of Maintenance & Operations Management; this position acts as a lead and performs skilled and semi-skilled horticultural maintenance operations and routine grounds maintenance including the upkeep of variety of athletic fields.
 All reasonably related duties are included.

 College of Marin strives to embrace diversity in all forms: it strives to be an Inclusive community that fosters an open, enlightened and productive environment and demonstrates sensitivity to and respect for a diverse population.